Exodus poster

 Structural Analysis

 The Status Quo at 2 minutes (1% through the runtime) establishes American nurse Kitty Fremont arrives in Cyprus, detached and planning to visit Palestine as a tourist, representing the outside world's disconnection from the Jewish refugee crisis..
-Notably, this early placement immediately immerses viewers in the story world.
+Significantly, this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 25 minutes when Ari Ben Canaan announces a hunger strike of 300 Jewish children aboard the ship Exodus, threatening their deaths unless the British allow passage to Palestine, forcing the world to witness the refugee crisis..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.